 Your next step is to hire an editor who can give the manuscript a fresh set of professional eyes.
 Yes, feedback from friends, family, and associates is helpful.
 But there is so much more to creating a book for publication.
 I can help so that your original intentions are enriched by professional feedback and meet industry standards.

 Each and every book has unique needs.
 That's one of the reasons I love making them.
 Before I even earn a dime, I can assess your manuscript and determine the best way forward.

-You see, there are actually four different kinds of editing: book doctoring, content or developmental editing, line editing, and copyediting.
+You see, there are actually many different kinds of editing, such as book doctoring, content or developmental editing, line editing, copyediting, and proofreading.
 It's common to lump them all together, but they each have a distinct focus and method.
 Whatever state your book is in, I'm here to advise you on what's next.

 When we work together, I'll customize the journey to meet the unique needs of both your book and yourself.
 If you are super busy, great.
 If you want a lot of involvement, great.
 If you're at loose ends and just want someone to fix it, great.
 I'm here for you.

 Some authors feel empowered and want to work on initial revisions themselves.
 And they want to benefit from professional feedback.
 I offer detailed reports with applicable advice for what you can do to improve your book.